carolinamedina26/stock-analysis/README.md

 # Overview
 ## 1.0 Introduction
 The Stock Market is a form of investment, in which financial brokers base their decision according to the stock performance overtime.
-In the following analysis, we’ll take a closer look to different variables such as volume traded and return value of 12 stocks in the green energy industry to determine  their performance and which tickers are the best investment.
+In the following analysis, we’ll take a closer look to different variables such as volume traded and return value of 12 stocks in the green energy industry to determine  their performance and define which tickers are the best investment.
 ## 1.1 Background
 The goal of this project is to create a Macro that is able to provide the desired analysis of large datasets  in a short period of time, as well as,  a friendly interface for the user.
 For this reason, the initial code has been refactor to improve the performance time and redability of the code.